 10 August 1316: The Second Battle of Athenry/ Ath na righ took place on this day.
 The English Colonists defeated the Irish in a very bloody battle.

 This was one of the most decisive battles of the Bruce Wars (1315-1318).
 The numbers involved are unknown, and can only be estimated.
-But while it is doubtful that they were any higher than seven thousand (and even this figure should be treated with caution) the list of participants on the Irish side alone indicates that an overall figure of at least three to four thousand were involved.
+But while it is doubtful that they were any higher than seven thousand (and even this figure should be treated with caution) the list of participants on the Irish side alone indicates that an overall figure of at least three to four thousand were involved on the side of the Gaels.
 The English claimed that they took some 1100 heads from the Irish on that day.

 Feidlilimidh O'Conchobhair the King of Connacht led a coalition of the Gaels to stop the return of William Burke, the Anglo-Irish Lord of Connacht.
 He had come back from Scotland to try and regain his lost lands in the western province.
 He gathered together a large and well equipped army from the colonists of Connacht and Meath.
 Richard de Bermingham led the English of Meath.
 O'Conchobhair also put together a formidable army drawn from North Munster, south Connacht & the kingdoms of Breifne and Meath.
 But whatever happened on the day of battle (and the record is very sketchy) the Irish met with Catastrophe.
 Feidlilimidh O'Conchobhair and Tadhg O'Cellaigh, King of Uí-Maine were among those that fell along with numerous other kings and chieftains of the Gaels.